 To assist even more we used sea anchors from old life rafts attached to the buoy to add more resistance during the deployment.

-It is that simple but trying to get people to do it, is an uphill challange.
+It is that simple, but trying to get people to do it, is a serious challange.

 Forces acting on booms